-4 days in Budapest, Hungary
+4 days in Budapest

-Budapest is a city built around the River Danube.
+Budapest, the capital of Hungary is a city built around the River Danube.
 One side is called 'Buda', and the other, 'Pest'.
 If you're looking for nightlife and a lively atmosphere, be sure to stay in the latter; Buda is more residential with various historical sites.

 Budapest is an all year round destination for tourists.
 A key activity for visitors are the heated baths (pictured above) that can be enjoyed throughout the year, during all seasons.
-Budapest makes for a great summer and winter break.

 Day 1 in Budapest